 • Swap the bacon for leftover ham or even turkey after Thanksgiving or Christmas.

-• Thyme – you could try rosemary or sage or a mixture of your favourite herbs
+• You could try rosemary or sage or a mixture of your favourite herbs instead of thyme if you’d like.

-• Let it rest for 10 minutes once it comes out of the oven, as the sauce will be molten hot.
+• Let the baked cheesy potatoes rest for 10 minutes once it come out of the oven, as the sauce will be molten hot.

 • Don’t turn up the heat of the oven hoping to cook it quicker as this will result in a split sauce.